allamzaahid1/cashflow/README.md

 # 📄 License

-This project is developed for educational purposes as part of an undergraduate final project (Skripsi).
+This project is developed for educational purposes.

 Feel free to use it as a reference while respecting the original author's work.